Healthy Homes Assessment Kingsley Heights

 Kingsley Heights Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Kingsley Heights and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Kingsley Heights and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applied during the tenure of their rental properties.

-• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers must ensure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed , or altered lease.

 From 1 July 2024